hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/lectures_and_discourses/191_concentration.md

 preach.
 Breathing \[and\] meditating are universal.
 That is the worship in India.

-On the banks of the Gangâ, we will see men, women, and children all
+On the banks of the Gangā, we will see men, women, and children all
 \[practicing\] breathing and then meditating.
 Of course, they have other things to do.
 They cannot devote much time to this.
 But those who have taken this as the study of life, they practice various methods.
 There